Transport in Greater Kuala Lumpur

 Transport in Greater Kuala Lumpur includes a road network, a railway network, airports, and other modes of public transport.
 Greater Kuala Lumpur is conterminous with the Klang Valley, an urban conglomeration consisting of the city of Kuala Lumpur, as well as surrounding towns and cities in the state of Selangor.
 The Klang Valley has Malaysia's largest airport, the Kuala Lumpur International Airport (KLIA), as well as the country's largest intermodal transport hub and railway station, Kuala Lumpur Sentral (KL Sentral).

 There are multiple modes of public transport, including buses, rail, taxis, and motor-taxis, serving the region.
 However Kuala Lumpur, with a population of 1.79 million in the city and six million in its metropolitan area, is experiencing the effects and challenges of rapid urbanisation and urban planning issues.
 To resolve these issues, the Kuala Lumpur City Hall (DBKL) has plans to initiate programmes that would improve the public transportation system and increase its sustainability and decrease its environmental impact in the Klang Valley.
 The Kuala Lumpur Structure Plan 2020, in particular, intends to address the unprecedented growth and changes in Kuala Lumpur's urban transportation landscape.

 History of public transport in Kuala Lumpur

 In the 19th century and early 20th century, most Kuala Lumpur citizens and tin miners used rickshaws, elephants, sampans, and bull- or horse-drawn carriages as basic public transportation (as in transport by means not owned by persons being transported).

 Rail transit in Kuala Lumpur and Selangor began in 1886 when a railway line from Kuala Lumpur to Bukit Kuda (just outside Klang) was opened.
 The line remains operational to this day as the Tanjung Malim-Port Klang Line.

 From the 1960s to the 1990s, the Mini-Bus Service or Bas Mini was popular.

-Kuala Lumpur's (and by extension Malaysia's) first metro line, the Ampang Line, opened in December 1996.
+Kuala Lumpur's (and by extension, Malaysia's) first metro line, the STAR LRT (now known as LRT Ampang Line), opened in December 1996.